|Business||Start date||Prime Contractor||Clients|

 |Transport & Infrastructure||2018

 ||RINA Consulting||JV Astaldi S.p.A. - IHI Infrastructure Systems|

-The Braila Bridge will be highest bridge over Danube in Romania, connecting the Dobrogea region to the rest of the country.
+The Braila Bridge will be highest bridge over the Danube River in Romania, connecting the Dobrogea region to the rest of the country.
 The suspended bridge over the Danube will have a length of 1,900 m, plus two side openings, one on the shore to Braila and one on the shore to Tulcea.

 RINA secured a contract from the JV “Astaldi S.p.A. - IHI Infrastructure Systems” for the design and realization of a Structural Health Monitoring System (SHMS) for this suspended bridge.

 More specifically, we will have in charge the design and supply of a distributed network of hybrid sensors to provide a real-time permanent monitoring of the structural condition of Braila Bridge during its operative life.